 Where hazardous chemicals are used a laboratory the UTHealth must develop and carry out the provisions of a written Chemical Hygiene Plan (CHP).
 The CHP includes the necessary work practices, procedures and policies to ensure that employees are protected from all potentially hazardous chemicals in use in their work area.
-This plan is available to employees and all employee representatives by contacting the Chemical Safety Office at 5832.
-It can also be found in the "chemical safety" binders located in the laboratory.
+This plan is available to employees and all employee representatives by contacting the Chemical Safety Program at 713-500-5832.

 Employee Training and Information

 The employer must provide employees with information and training to ensure that they are aware of the hazards of the chemicals present in their work area.
 This information must be provided at the time of an employee's initial assignment to a work area where hazardous chemicals are present and prior to assignments involving new exposure situations. (see Training)